Whole Earth Forecaster Home

 http://iridl.ldeo.columbia.edu/SOURCES/.COADS/.mean/.|u|/?help+dataselection for wind speed.

-I've researched the cloud data for all world-wide locations and have found that there are two specific, broad connected areas which respond positively and negatively to The Berg Timer.
+I've researched the cloud data for all world-wide locations and have found that there are two specific, broad connected areas which respond differently, one positively and the other negatively to the Berg Timer.

 The positive correlations between cloudiness and BT cover an area from Canada westward through Asia, then down through India, covering all of Africa except South Africa.
 Then it continues down through the Indian Ocean to Australia and Antarctica.